DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>Far above, the grandfather clock begins to chime, the sound mounting to a thunderous cacophony.
 Dust and debris rain down as the floor shakes beneath you, the wooden cross beams of the ceiling starting to splinter and crack.
 Elisabeth's spirit fixes you with a feral grin—and then dissipates into thin air, leaving only echoes of its spiteful laughter as the house rumbles, shifts, and groans.</p>
 </div>

 The players must flee from the ritual chamber to the [[#Entrance]] of Death House before the entire structure collapses upon their heads.
-However, they don't need to roll initiative, and the architectural changes described in <span class="citation">The Cult is Denied (p.
+However, they don't need to roll initiative, and the architectural changes described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#TheCultIsDenied">The Cult is Denied</a> (p.
 220)</span> are not present.

 Instead, as the players escape the crumbling Death House, they face two additional obstacles.